 The components are defined as follows:

-pmu Optional name of the PMU (group of events) to which the event
+pmu Optional name of the PMU (group of events) to which the

-specified, the first match is used.
+not specified, the first match is used.

 The name of the event.
 It must be the complete name,

 This designate an optional sub-events.
 Some events can be

 refined using sub-events.
-Event may have multiple unit masks
+Event may have multiple unit

-pattern can be repeated.
+[:unit_mask] pattern can be repeated.

 A modifier is an optional filter which modifies how the

 modifiers, in which case the [:modifier|:modifier=val]

 pattern can be repeated.
-The is no
+The is no ordering constraint

-may be specified before unit masks and vice-versa.
+specified before unit masks and vice-versa.